Training for your Marathon

 Whether it’s your first or your 50th marathon the one thing you have in common with the other group of runners is that you know you have to put in your marathon training in order to complete the race.

-The type of training you carry out depends on your current level of running though and getting the training right is a large part of completing the race.
+The type of training you carry out depends on your current level of running and getting the training right is a large part of completing the race.

 For the complete beginner who hasn’t run since school then you need to start early and build up gradually.
-At Advance Performance we run our own Beginners Courses.
+At Advance Performance we run our own Beginners Group and Beginners 1:2:1 workshops.
 Our coaches have loads of running experience and you could do a lot worse than to listen to their advice.

-If the idea of running with other people makes you feel uncomfortable then alternatively there is the NHS couch to 5k programme.
-The reason we recommend it to so many people is that the progression is very steady indeed, as you move from one week to the next the amount of running that you carry out steadily increases.
+If the idea of running with other people makes you feel uncomfortable then there is also the NHS couch to 5k programme.
+We recommend it to lots of people, as the progression is very steady, as you move from one week to the next the amount of running that you carry out gradually increases.
 The programme is paced in such a way that it allows the body to adapt to the demands being placed upon it.

 Too many beginners think that they can put their ten year old trainers on, pop out the door run three miles and relax on the couch.
 While this is true in some cases and achievable, the demand on the body is massive and your chances of injury increase if you have been previously injured or you are running high mileage per week compared to your current level of fitness ¹.